copywrite/wrk/README.md

-# wrk - a HTTP benchmarking tool
+# yak - a HTTP and TCP benchmarking tool copied and wrote from wrk

-  wrk is a modern HTTP benchmarking tool capable of generating significant load when run on a single multi-core CPU.
+  yak is a modern HTTP and TCP benchmarking tool capable of generating significant load when run on a single multi-core CPU.
 It combines a multithreaded design with scalable event notification systems such as epoll and kqueue.